aflip/llm-awesome/README.md

 [HuggingFace](https://huggingface.co/): This is where all the models live.
 They have instances you can use for trianing, as well as some inference-app hosting and serving capacity.

 [Hugging Face Auto train advanced](https://github.com/huggingface/autotrain-advanced) For using your own data to finetune models on huggingface

+[Cohere](https://cohere.com/) Model as service platform with inference APIs and a course on LLMs and how to use them